 In 2018, as the City of Philadelphia was implementing its first Vision Zero Action Plan, we offered the following research-based reflection on how the engineering, education, and enforcement strategies contained within should be carried out equitably.
 Editor’s Note: as of June 2020, we announced that we will no longer be advocating for any sort of armed police enforcement as part of Philadelphia’s Vision Zero policy; instead, we will be actively advocating against it.
-You can read our full statement here.
+You can read our full statement about this overdue change here.

 DATA ANALYSIS TO EXAMINE SAFETY, ADVANCE EQUITY

 In an effort to better understand how Vision Zero intersects with race and poverty, the Bicycle Coalition undertook some geospatial analyses, digging deeper into the fact that 50 percent of traffic deaths and severe injuries occur on just 12 percent of city streets.

 First, we identified Census Tracts where the percentage of residents living in poverty was greater than the overall percentage of Philadelphians living in poverty (25.9%).
 Next, we determined which of these Census Tracts have a higher percentage of nonwhite residents than Philadelphia as a whole (58.7%).

 Though rudimentary, these indicators allow us to look at what, if any, connection there is between poverty, people of color, and the High Injury Network.
 Additional analysis that further breaks down race into specific categories could further illuminate those who are most impacted by traffic violence.
 The City of Austin conducted such an analysis in their action plan.

 Our work revealed that while roughly 35% of Philadelphia’s street miles are located in these census tracts, this same geography accounts for almost 46% of the High Injury Network.